jonathanprozzi/mastra-agent-surreal-starter/README.md

 ## SurrealDB Storage Adapter

-The adapter implements storage for all Mastra data types:
+The adapter implements storage for all Mastra data types (9 tables):

 | Table | Purpose |
 |-------|---------|